vladar107/awesome-sales-engineer/README.md

 ## Contributing

 Found a great resource?
-Submit a pull request or open an issue to help expand this list.
+Please check our [contribution guidelines](CONTRIBUTING.md) and submit a pull request or open an issue to help expand this list.